-Anoesjka studied at the University of Pretoria in South Africa.
-She has now relocated to Al Ain in Abu Dhabi and works in the labour and delivery unit at Tawam Hospital.
+Midwife, Anoesjka, studied at the University of Pretoria in South Africa.
+In 2016 she relocated to Al Ain in Abu Dhabi and worked in the labour and delivery unit at Tawam Hospital.

 Why were you interested in moving to Abu Dhabi?

 “I wasn’t the type of person who wanted to leave my country.
 However, after applying to study medicine several times and failing to gain admission, I decided that I needed to go down a different route to get more experience and thought the change of scenery would do me good.

 “I am also eager to learn and want to study while I am here so I can gain new skills and procure a better future for myself.”

 What do you think are the key benefits of living in Abu Dhabi?

 “For me, some of the key benefits of relocating to Abu Dhabi included the tax-free salary and opportunities for overtime.
 Al Ain is also quite a family-orientated city and has less of a big and busy feel.”

 How do you find working as a midwife in Abu Dhabi compared to other places you’ve worked?

 “I arrived at the beginning of Ramadan, which was a bit problematic HR-wise as people work fewer hours.
 However, I got allocated a preceptor (mentor) in the ward to show me around and demonstrate how everything works.
 I am extremely lucky at this stage with my preceptor who is very willing to teach me, which has made a big difference to my experience.